Wednesday, February 9, 2011 12:29:12 AM

 First launch of the application takes you through a self-explanatory set-up wizard.
 The default settings are fine for getting started, but I like to go to Preferences and tweak things.
 Non-default settings I like are:

 - Interface - Ask for password at startup: As appropriate.
-Being paranoid, I select yes unless the computer is not portable and is kept in a secure area.
+I select yes unless the computer is not portable and is kept in a secure area.

 - Backup - Don't backup files larger than 50 MB.

 - Backup - Don't backup files older than X: TODO: Determine what this does.
-Does it remove old historical versions, or prevent the archiving of older historical versions?
+Does it remove from SpiderOak storage old historical versions, FIFO style?

 - Backup - Enable preview generation.